mike1234-pixel/city-walks-client/README.md

 ## NEXT STEPS:
 - set up tslint using https://khalilstemmler.com/blogs/typescript/eslint-for-typescript/ and follow the guidance the linter gives you.
 - ensure each component is fully typesafe before moving onto the next

+## components to return to ts
+- Walk.tsx